 Bahia’s lucky survival is the second deadliest incident of a sole survivor, with the other incident being a 1987 airliner crash (Northwest Airlines Flight 255) that killed 154 people aboard the flight (plus 2 on the ground), leaving only 1 survivor, this time a 4 year old girl!

-Questions for Students (and others): Have you flown on airliners?
+Question for students (and subscribers): Have you flown on airliners?
 Do you feel safe when flying?
 What other incredible sole-survivor incidents can you think of?
 Let us know in the comments section below this article.

 Your readership is much appreciated!